 The SARS CoV-2 virus continues to naturally mutate into different strains of COVID-19.
-The delta variant was first detected in the U.S. in March 2021.
-This variant accounts for a recent growing number of new COVID-19 cases across the states, including Wisconsin.
+The delta variant was first detected in the U.S. in March 2021 and quickly became the dominant variant in the U.S. The omicron variant was first detected in the U.S. on December 1, 2021.
+These variants account for most of the new COVID-19 cases across the states, including Wisconsin.

 Virus variants spread more quickly and easily